start

 }

-It seems a bit monotonous just to play the video, but here we can ask the particle system to do some magic to make the whole scene more vivid:
+Just playing the video might seem a bit tedious, but here we can ask a particle system to create some magic to make the whole scene more vivid:

 ......